opencasestudies/ocs-bp-school-shootings-dashboard/README.md

 to close the documentation about flexdashboard.

 Users can skip the Data Import and Data Wrangling sections to start with the Data Analysis and Visualization section if they wish.
+Alternatively users can also start at the Dashboard Basics or Our Dashboard sections.

 #### For instructors